codas-hep/codas-hep.github.io/content/pages/reimbursement-2017.md

   * For long distance ground travel, mass transportation (train, bus) is preferred to long distance taxi.
 If necessary, a taxi (uber, lyft) can be used from Princeton Junction to Princeton for late arrivals in place of the Dinky (train station on campus).
   * Car rentals will not be reimbursed unless specifically authorized by the school organization.
   * Non-Princeton participants coming from locations within reasonable driving distance of Princeton University may choose to drive their personal automobile.
 Reimbursement will be provided based on mileage using the University rates.
 An itinerary map (e.g. from Google Maps) should be provided in lieu of a receipt.
-  * Receipts should be provided in electronic form (scanned or clear photos), preferably grouped together into a single pdf file with name "codas-hep-2018-<yourlastname>.pdf"
+  * Receipts should be provided in electronic form (scanned or clear photos), preferably grouped together into a single pdf file with name "codas-hep-<yourlastname>.pdf"
   * The form(s) for reimbursement are linked below.
-This should in general be filled out by one week after the end of the school week itself (i.e. Friday, 3 August) and submitted along with the electronic copy of the receipts described above.
+This should in general be filled out by one week after the end of the school week itself (i.e. Friday, 21 July) and submitted along with the electronic copy of the receipts described above.

   When planning your travel, please remember to take into account not only any relevant flight to the NJ/NYC area, but also train or other travel to